NMCSW/XML-parser-for-Stormworks/README.md

 [ Options ]
 The first input uses for entering path of tiles folder. (...\Stormworks\rom\data\tiles) The second input uses for entering a size of a hangar.
-(400 for example) The third input can change the pattern for searching .xml files. (default str value is '*island*.xml' )
+(400 for example) The third input can change the pattern for searching .xml files. (default str. value is '*island*.xml' )